Anhmike/Spyglass/README.md

 - Autocomplete
 - Filter groups

-- Ability to have multiple inputs or result lists
+- The ability to have multiple inputs or result lists
-- Extensible data model allows adding more search engine endpoints.
+- An extensible data model allows adding more search engine endpoints

 For a little more background until we get a project page up [go here](http://www.opensourceconnections.com/2013/08/28/investing-in-client-side-search/).

 # Trying Spyglass

 # Developing Spyglass